 Slits in the skirt and long vertical lines in the center of the body were a central theme in this season's feminine 62-look collection.

 A silvery skirt-suit, a house signature, opened the show with a slit running down the leg to the season's new shoe: a backless pointed heel with a full-fronted panel.

-Regal full-skirts that caught director Sofia Coppola's eye fared less well as the display progressed, with the weight of the tiered silk fabric making the designs look somewhat limp.
+Marie Antoinette-style full skirts fared less well as the display progressed, with the weight of the tiered silk fabric making the designs look somewhat limp.

 The slit also morphed into an exploration of unfurling styles in some jackets that seemed to open up like the scented flowers in the villa's verdant gardens.

-"Marie Antoinette" director Coppola was among VIP guests invited to admire Villa Chanel's 18th-century full skirted designs.
+"Marie Antoinette" director Sofia Coppola was among VIP guests invited to admire Villa Chanel's 18th-century full skirted designs.

 "I did think of Marie Antoinette when I saw the pink dresses at the end.
 They were beautiful," she told AP.

 "(It evoked) a bygone era to see the dresses with the feathers up close," she added.

 Coppola, who has won the best director award at the Cannes Film Festival, has come a long way since she first forged ties with the Parisian house — as a nervous teenage intern.